marcusoftnet/marcusoftnet.github.io/_posts/2007-01-17-msbuild-bug-kinda.md

 `"Error emitting 'System.Reflection.AssemblyVersionAttribute' attribute -- 'The version specified '1.6.70102.1' is invalid"`

 What now?
-I know that nobody was here and changed code during the New Years Eve, and certainly not the day after, if you know what i mean.
+I know that nobody was here and changed code during the New Years Eve, and certainly not the day after, if you know what I mean.

 It proves to be a flaw (nicer way of saying bug) in the assembly version handling of MSBuild, or actually the versioning of assemblies in Windows: